 |site search by freefind|

-If you've ever been angry or emotional, you've probably experienced Liver Yang energy ascending.
+Liver Yang?
+If you've ever been angry or emotional, (perhaps because of Liver Qi Stagnation) you've probably experienced Liver Yang energy ascending.
 Usually the mood passes and you return to normal.

 However, when the mood continues for too long, or becomes habitual, the symptoms of this syndrome are what you can expect.
 In itself it's not usually dangerous, unless it leads onto the next stage, Liver Wind, which you certainly don't want.

-There are two contributory causes for this syndrome.
+There are two main contributory causes for this syndrome.

-To start with there must be some deficiency of Liver Yin or Liver Blood.
+To start with there is usually some deficiency of Liver Yin or Liver Blood.
 If you were in good health these would anchor the Yang of the Liver.
 (Yin and Yang should more or less balance one another: read more about this under Yin and Yang.)
 In turn, Liver Yin deficiency can itself be caused by deficiency of either Kidney Yin or Kidney Yang.

 The other contributory cause is strong emotional tension, usually held in or contained over a long time, such as anger or resentment.
+This causes stress!
 See Liver Qi Stagnation for more about this.

 Subdue Liver Yang, tonify Liver Yin and/or Liver Blood.